rspec/rspec-mocks/README.md

 ## Test Doubles

 A test double is an object that stands in for another object in your system during a code example.
-Use the `double` method to create one:
+Use the `double` method, passing in an optional identifier, to create one:

 ```ruby
 book = double("book")